 Darden College of Education and Professional Studies

-The teacher education unit in the Colleges of Arts and Letters, Education and Sciences is accredited by the Council for the Accreditation of Teacher Education (CAEP).
-The following programs are nationally recognized through their specialized professional associations and CAEP: applied linguistics - Teaching English as a Second Language, biology, chemistry, early childhood education, earth science, educational leadership, elementary education, English/language arts, foreign languages, library science, marketing education, mathematics, music, middle school education, physical education, physics, reading specialist, school counseling, social studies, special education, technology education, and theatre and dance.
-The graduate program in music education is accredited by the National Association of Schools of Music.
+The education programs in the Colleges of Arts and Letters, Education and Professional Studies, and Sciences are accredited by the Council for the Accreditation of Teacher Education (CAEP).
+These include: biochemistry (licensure in chemistry), biology, chemistry, computer science, early childhood education, earth science, educational leadership, elementary education, English, world languages, library science, marketing education, mathematics, math specialist, vocal and instrumental music, middle school education, health and physical education, physics, reading specialist, school counseling, social studies, special education, Teaching English as a Second Language, technology education, visual arts, and theatre and dance.
+The graduate program in music education is accredited by the National Association of Schools of Music (NASM).